 There are no material restrictions or requirements imposed on inter-creditor agreements under Cayman Islands law.
 Typically, inter-creditor agreements are governed by English or New York law, depending on the governing law of the other transaction documents.

 Agency is a recognised concept under Cayman Islands law.

 Subject to general qualifications as to enforceability, any method of subordination permitted by the transaction documents governed by English or New York law would be permissible and recognised under Cayman Islands law.

-Subject to general qualifications as to enforceability, the courts of the Cayman Islands would recognise as effective a New York law-governed or an English law-governed assignment that is effective under such law.
+Subject to general qualifications as to enforceability, the courts of the Cayman Islands would recognise as effective a New York law-governed or an English law-governed assignment that is effective under that law.

 See 2.6.8 Limitations on Lessors' Actions Following Termination.

 Aviation finance transactions would typically be governed by English or New York law and are likely to have a security package including an aircraft mortgage, security assignments in respect of the lease, warranties and insurance proceeds, security over the shares in the aircraft-owning entity and an IDERA.
-If the aircraft-owning entity is a Cayman Islands exempted limited liability company then the share security would typically take the form of an equitable share mortgage governed by Cayman Islands law and recourse would typically be limited to the assets of the special purpose vehicle, with no recourse to the directors or shareholders.
+If the aircraft-owning entity is a Cayman Islands-exempted limited liability company, the share security would typically take the form of an equitable share mortgage governed by Cayman Islands law and recourse would typically be limited to the assets of the special-purpose vehicle, with no recourse to the directors or shareholders.